Kysumi/dyno-table/README.md

   schema: dinosaurSchema,
   primaryKey,
   indexes: {
     // These keys need to be named after the name of the GSI that is defined in your table instance
     gsi1: speciesIndex,
     gsi2: enclosureIndex,
     // Example of a read-only index for audit trail data
-    gsi3: auditIndex, // This index will never be updated during entity update operations },
+    gsi3: auditIndex, // This index will never be updated during entity update operations
+    // unless explicitly forced with .forceIndexRebuild('gsi3')
+  },
   queries: {
     // ✅ Semantic method names that describe business intent